-Its sweet and sour taste makes this side different from any other vegetable dishes in Italy.
+Its sweet and sour taste makes this side different from any other vegetable dish in Italy.

-It takes just a little preparation to bring it to your table: creamy and embracing, its perfume will conquer your nose, its unbelievable taste will please your mouth!
-Choose fresh high quality products cut them into even dices and cook in the order I am going to tell you.
-It is a done deal!
+It takes just a little preparation to bring it to your table—creamy and embracing—its scent will conquer your nose, and its unbelievable taste will satisfy your tastebuds.

 Is caponata the same as ratatouille?

-Caponata and ratatouille are similar, but they are not the same.
-The former is typically Italian, the latter come from France: they are often confused with each other.
-They are composed of veggies, such as eggplants, tomatoes, onions, and they are similarly cooked in olive oil.
-Vinegar, olive and cappers give caponata its unique sweet and sour flavor which makes the difference with ratatouille.
+Caponata and ratatouille are similar in that they share some of the same ingredients: eggplant, tomatoes, onions.
+The former is Italian; the latter, French.
+They are composed of similar vegetables and are similarly cooked in olive oil.
+Vinegar, olives, capers, and raisins give caponata its unique sweet and sour flavor which make this different from ratatouille.

-Let’s start from the Agrigento recipe where caponata is made with eggplants, bell peppers, tomatoes, onions, celery, green olives, black olives, capers, vinegar, honey, sugar, garlic, oil, chili flakes, basil, pine-nuts or almonds, and raisins.
+Let’s start with the Agrigento recipe where caponata is made with eggplant, bell peppers, tomatoes, onions, celery, green olives, black olives, capers, vinegar, honey, sugar, garlic, oil, red pepper flakes, basil, pine nuts or almonds, and raisins.

-In Trapani, caponata is cooked with eggplants, bell peppers, ripe tomatoes, onions, olives, capers, vinegar, sugar, toasted almonds, and raisins.
-Whereas in Catania they make it with eggplants, bell peppers of several colors, olives, onions, capers, vinegar, sugar and, sometimes, basil, garlic and potatoes.
+In Trapani, caponata is cooked with eggplant, bell peppers, ripe tomatoes, onions, olives, capers, vinegar, sugar, toasted almonds, and raisins.

-Messina variation differs from the Palermo ones, because it wants peeled plum tomatoes instead of tomato puree or paste.
+The Messina variation differs from the Palermo version because it calls for peeled plum tomatoes instead of tomato sauce or paste.

-I am going to write all the recipes I know- the last one is the tastiest.
-Keep in mind: prepare your caponata in a good time: you should cook it the day before, so all the flavors will mix up!
-An ultimate success!
-Everybody will appreciate it!
-Thunderous applause.
+I am going to provide the instructions for the last one because it is the tastiest.
+Make sure to prepare your caponata in plenty of time; you should cook it the day before so that all the flavors combine well together to create this masterpiece.
+Everybody will appreciate it and offer a thunderous applause.

 How can you eat caponata?

 It is a side which may be paired with any dishes: meat, fish, eggs, cheese.
-It can have a thousand combinations: for instance, it makes a perfect stuffing for filling sandwiches, flat bread, and friselle (I’ll tell you about them in a short time), or a tempting topping for pizza or toasts.
-And more… try caponata along with drained tuna to season pasta…a genuinely delicious main course.
+There are a thousand possibilities.
+For instance, it makes perfect stuffing for sandwiches, flatbread, or a tempting topping for pizza or toast for bruscetta or friselle.
+For a genuinely delicious main course try caponata with tuna to season pasta.

 One and thousand toothsome recipes